2018 • 05 • 26

 Where to Stay

 There are plenty of hotels and resorts lining the beach of Pundaquit and nearby areas.
 Remember to book your hotel in advance, especially during peak season.
-But if you want to extend your trip to Subic, here are some of the top resorts according to Agoda users (as of May 2018).
+But if you want to extend your trip to Subic, here are some of the top resorts according to Agoda users, in no particular order.

 - ACEA Subic Bay. ✅ CHECK RATES & AVAILABILITY